Flexiheat UKIndirect vented hot water cylinders

 Immersion heater options for backup up or top-up heating

-We have various immersion heater options that can be fitted to our open vented indirect hot water cylinder range from 3 kW to 9 kW capacity depending on the cylinder capacity, which can be used as a backup to the boiler or allows the property owner to use cheap-tariff electricity to heat the vented DHW hot water cylinder, usually overnight.
+We have various immersion heater options that can be fitted to our open vented indirect hot water cylinder range from 3 kW to 9 kW capacity depending on the cylinder capacity, which can be used as a backup to the boiler or allows the property owner to use cheap-tariff electricity to heat the vented DHW hot water cylinder, usually overnight with an indirect vented cylinder with immersion.

 Contact Flexiheat UK